shiv-rane/Task_Management_API/README.md

 **Task Management API**
-A simple Spring Boot application to manage tasks with features to create, read, and list tasks stored in a MySQL database.
+A simple Spring Boot application to manage tasks with features to create, read, and list and delete tasks stored in a MySQL database.

 **Features:**
 Create a task.